 Subject to regulatory approval, we believe our mGlu7 NAM may offer an innovative and differentiated treatment approach from existing therapies.

-The program is in clinical candidate selection phase and we expect to initiate IND enabling studies in 2022.
+Clinical candidate drug has been identified and we expect to initiate IND enabling studies in H1 2023.
 A consortium led by us has been awarded a €4.85 million grant from the Eurostars Joint Programme to advance the program to drug candidate stage